Asian Americans in Houston

 Houston has large populations of immigrants from Asia.
-In addition, the city has the largest Vietnamese American population in Texas and second-largest in the United States as of 2019.
-Houston also has one of the largest Chinese American, Pakistani American, and Filipino American populations in the United States.
+The city has the largest Vietnamese American population in Texas and second-largest in the United States as of 2019.
+Furthermore, Houston also has one of the largest Chinese American, Pakistani American, and Filipino American populations in the United States.
+Currently, the Asian American population in Houston is estimated to be 650,000 people.

 History

 The 1877 Houston City Directory listed three ethnic Chinese who worked in laundries, and the 1880 United States census listed seven Chinese living in the city.
-In 1910 30 Asians lived in Houston.
-20 were Japanese and 10 were Chinese.
+In 1910, 30 Asians lived in Houston of which 20 were Japanese and 10 were Chinese.
+Even though at the time, the population of Asian Americans was very few, til this day the population has continued to be unacknowledged although they have been part in enhancing Houston's development as a leading city.

 In the era of de jure racial segregation in the United States, authorities in Texas classified people of Asian origins as "White."
 This allowed people of Asian ancestry to get superior educational opportunities.

 The Chinese were the only ethnic group with a significant settlement pattern in Houston until the 1970s.
 The lack of Asian immigration in Greater Houston was due to historical restrictions on Asian Americans.
 According to the 1980 U.S. census, 484 Chinese immigrants currently living in the area had lived there prior to 1950; of twelve Asian nationalities other than Chinese listed by the census for the Houston area, there were fewer than 100 immigrants who had settled before 1950.
 The 1965 Immigration Act, which had ended the restrictions, allowed an increase in Chinese Americans.
 The number increased to 121 by the start of World War II.
 During the war, many Chinese from southern states migrated to take advantage of the economy and the population increased by more than twice its size.

 Albert Gee, the head of the Houston Restaurant Association and an Asian American, helped African-American community leaders negotiate a voluntary desegregation during the Civil Rights Movement.

 In the 1970s, large-scale Asian immigration to Houston began.
 In 1980, 48,000 Asians lived in Greater Houston.
 The amount of Asian immigration increased in the 1980s.
-Edward C. M. Chen and Debbie Harwell, authors of "Asian Americans: Expanding Our Horizons," wrote that prior U.S. Censuses lacked the ability to accurately track Asian American populations and that only the 1980 and subsequent ones accurately did so.
+This increase was facilitated by many migrations waves such as the coming of professional following the Nationality Act of 1965 which abolished harsh immigration laws as well as refugee relocation after the Vietnam War.Edward C. M. Chen and Debbie Harwell, authors of "Asian Americans: Expanding Our Horizons," wrote that prior U.S. Censuses lacked the ability to accurately track Asian American populations and that only the 1980 and subsequent ones accurately did so.